Vietnam.vn - Nền tảng quảng bá Việt Nam

 The disease that made Megan Fox hate her body

 Body dysmorphic disorder (BDD) is a mental health condition in which people are preoccupied with physical flaws that others cannot see.
-In their eyes, even minor physical problems can cause low self-esteem, sadness, and stress.
+In their eyes, even small physical problems can cause low self-esteem, sadness, and stress.

 "I can't see myself the way other people see me," the 37-year-old beauty shared in an interview with Sports Illustrated Swimsuit 2023.
 She has also been open about her mental illness in the past.